michaelferrell/react-webpack-boilerplate/README.md

 # react-webpack-boilerplate
-A simple starter kit build for React and Webpack
+A super simple starter kit build for React and Webpack